jstitch/MambuPy/docs/source/cookbook.rst

    * Entity Creation
    * Approving, Disbursing, Paying and Closing a Loan Account
    * Account and Group Reassignment
    * Reassignment of Users with Assigned Accounts and Groups
    * Using an Entity with Different Authentication Credentials than the ones Configured by default
+   * How to configure logging for MambuPy